SoCal 4th of July fireworks: Where to watch

 Firework Display 9 p.m

-Mardi Gras Party at El Galleon Restaurant featuring live music and karaoke from 9 p.m to 1 a.m
+Mardi Gras Party at El Galleon Restaurant featuring karaoke from 9:30 p.m. to 1 a.m

 Burbank- Starlight Bowl